1 1/2 tablespoons fresh cilantro, coarsely chopped

 2 tablespoons lemon curd

-2. Microwave doughnut holes on HIGH 20-30 seconds or just until warm and soft (do not overheat).
+- Microwave doughnuts on HIGH for 20–30 seconds or just until warm and soft (do not overheat).
 Drizzle with sauce or use sauce for dipping.
 Serve.